-- College and School Offices are available for continuing students; for specific programme queries, your programme manager and programme team are the first point of contact. - For more general information the Student Desk team is a one-stop-shop for all student-related queries from digital form-stamping to queries relating to fees or registration.
-Students will be able to avail of all services over email via www.ucd.ie/askus, by phone on 01 716 1555 or, once it is safe to do so, in person by appointment (opening hours are 10am to 4pm).
-Lots more information and booking slots will be available (one week in advance) on our page www.ucd.ie/askus. - Student Advisers are available to offer support, information and advice to all students.
+- College and School Offices are available for continuing students; for specific programme queries, your programme manager and programme team are the first point of contact. - For more general queries, the UCD Student Desk is the one-stop-shop for all student-related queries from digital form-stamping to queries relating to fees or registration from 10am 4pm, Monday to Friday.
+Students will be able to avail of all services virtually via www.ucd.ie/askus or calling 01 716 1555 or by instant messaging at Hangouts chat.
+From 26th August, it will be possible to book an appointment to arrange face-to-face support with one of the Student Desk staff, for more complicated and/or sensitive queries. - For incoming First Years, we will be offering scheduled drop-in Zoom clinics to provide advice and assistance during the first few weeks of the Autumn Trimester.
+For more complicated or sensitive queries, it will be possible to arrange face-to-face support with a staff member in your College/School Office or the Student Desk (by appointment only). - Student Advisers are available to offer support, information and advice to all students.
 Every programme has a designated student adviser and details of your adviser can be found on their web page.
 Appointments can be made for zoom meetings and telephone calls, and face to face meetings can be facilitated as necessary.
 You can also Live chat with our Student Advisers during office hours. - UCD Access and Lifelong Learning expect to work both online and in person.
-If you have any queries relating to disability support, financial supports, mature entry student advisory supports, or Open Learning please email all@ucd.ie or disability@ucd.ie t: +353 1 716 2700 e: ithelpdesk@ucd.ie w: www.ucd.ie/it
+If you have any queries relating to disability support, financial supports, mature entry student advisory supports, or Open Learning please email all@ucd.ie or disability@ucd.ie.